 - Simple tools that generate reports and provide analytics

 - Scalable and able to manage complicated analytical modeling

 Some business intelligence examples that demonstrate the benefits of SSBI systems are:

-- Collecting and aggregating healthcare data and interpreting the data in new and innovative ways
+- Collecting and aggregating healthcare data analytics and interpreting the data in new and innovative ways

 - Gathering insights into hospital management